pm-cui/voltageFaultInjection/README.md

 ### STM32 Nucleo-F103RB
 - Runs an infinite loop, counting from 0 to 3.
 - Contains a if statement that can never be reached.
-This is not optimized out as seen from the STM32_Disassembly.png
+This is not optimized out as seen from the STM32_Disassembly folder.
+- Manipulation of register values is also present in the STM32_Disassembly folder.
 - Outputs via USB to laptop's terminal (Subjected to change due to capacitors)
 - JP5's Jumper to connect the 2 leftmost Pins.
 This causes the ST-Link component to not be powered and the board can then operate in 3v3.
 - JP6 connects the power supply to the MCU (U5).
 Removing jumper from JP6 will result in the MCU to turn off.